abachman/ergodox/README.md

 - layer 3 changes for Fortnite
   - swap LGUI for LALT to avoid accidental command-w quitting games
   - put F4 on secondary left hand escape for building convenience
-  - swap { and } macros for PGUP and PGDN since Fortnite stopped recognizing those
+  - swap . and , for PGUP and PGDN on left thumb since Fortnite stopped recognizing PGUP and PGDN